David Gordon Hines: World War II

 In early 1941, Hines, then a captain, was in the van of General Cunningham's swift 1900 mi advance from Kenya to Addis Ababa, via Kismayo and Mogadishu in Somalia and up the one good road through Harar, Dire Dawa, and Awash.
 With iron rations while advancing in light armoured cars, they captured thousands of Italian troops.
 They confiscated their arms and many supplies, and (following instructions) left the prisoners for other troops who followed behind.
-In Addis Ababa, Hines helped rescue numerous Italians and Germans who had surrendered – he saw many others beside the roads who had been crucified by the local Shifta people.
+In Addis Ababa, Hines helped rescue numerous Italians and Germans who had surrendered; he saw many others beside the roads who had been crucified by the local Shifta people.

-On one occasion, while crossing the River Kolito in Eritrea, David Hines witnessed the heroism and death of Nigel Gray Leakey (a relative of Louis Leakey, famous for anthropological discoveries in East Africa) that won Nigel the Victoria Cross, the highest British medal for valour.
+On one occasion, while crossing the River Kolito in Eritrea, David Hines witnessed the heroism and death of Nigel Gray Leakey (a relative of Louis Leakey, famous for anthropological discoveries in East Africa) that led to Leakey beiny awarded the Victoria Cross.

 One night on the Eritrean border, an elephant lost a leg after treading on a landmine that was defending the camp.
 At first light, Hines and two askaris tracked the elephant for 20 mi before putting it out of its misery.